tjmisko/ChallengeLog/readme.md

 * Tristan stopped work at: 2024-05-28 10:31:54
 * Tristan started work at: 2024-05-29 16:13:31
 * Tristan stopped work at: 2024-05-29 16:13:33
+* Tristan stopped work at:
+* Tristan stopped work at: